defold/defold.github.io/manuals/lua.md

 print(collectgarbage("count") * 1024)       -- 88633.
 22 bytes allocated
 ```

 So a `vector3` weighs in at 70-22=48 bytes.
 That is not much, but if you create _one_ each frame in a 60 FPS game it's suddenly 2.8 kB of garbage per second.
 With 360 script components that each create one `vector3` every frame we're looking at 1 MB of garbage generated per second.
-The numbers can add upp very quickly.
+The numbers can add up very quickly.
 When the Lua runtime collects garbage it may eat up many precious milliseconds---especially on mobile platforms.

 One way to avoid allocations is to create a `vector3` and then keep working with the same object.
 For instance, to reset a `vector3` we can use the following construct: